HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <erase on="$users[0]" at=".name" />
 ```

-The `at` attribute value can be the index value of the array or the attribute name of the object (multiple can be specified, separated by spaces):
+`at` attribute value can be the index value of the array or the attribute name of the object (multiple can be specified, separated by spaces):

 ```hvml
      <erase on="$users[0]" at=".name .age" />
 ```

-As an example, the following code uses the `erase` tag in the `iterate` tag to delete the members of the array at intervals:
+As an example, the following code uses `erase` tag in `iterate` tag to delete the members of the array at intervals:

 ```hvml
      <iterate on="$DATA.count($users)" by="SUB: GE 0 BY 2">